Support for your child

 Every child is unique and therefore each ECEI journey will be different.
 Here are some stories to show how this approach supports children and their families.

-Jason’s parents became concerned when they received reports from childcare about Jason yelling and hitting other children.
+Jason’s parents became concerned when they received reports from childcare about Jason's behaviour.

 Georgia has significant communication, physical and social development delays.
 Her paediatrician referred Georgia to an Early Childhood Partner.